lizafloyd/express-authentication-boilerplate/README.md

 ### Signin
 The `/signin` endpoint also expects a JSON object containing both an email address and password, once recieved it checks if the user exists and if the provided password matches that of the one in the database.
-If it doesn't the server will reject the sign-in request and return an unauthorized error.
+If it doesn't the server will reject the signin request and return an unauthorized error.
 If it does match the server will return a token.

 Below is an example of the type of JSON object the endpoints expect.

 ```
 {
   "email": "example@example.com",
   "password": "1323"
 }
 ```